IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - [ ] Owl has a bunch of books about Felichianism - an old treatise on aspects of Felichias.
 The aspect of the guardian presents in a beastly form, guards ppl's fates from being pulled astray
 - [ ] Personal shrine to a six winged, golden bird - legendary thunderbird, actually the golden one.
 - [ ] Owl is holding the other side of the spies blood diary
-- [ ] **need more subtle clues that owl is bad. pointers from Gyrfalcon's conspiracy investigation

 Murder
-- [ ] Owl has all the old applicants' exam scrolls, incl Gyrfalcon's (Kingfisher might ask Owl to borrow, to give to Myla)
+- [ ] Owl has all the old applicants' exam scrolls, incl Gyrfalcon's (Kingfisher might ask Owl to borrow to give to Myla / Owl asks Kingfisher to get the scrolls back)
 - [ ] Owl has a letter Gandras received from Orin (how)
 - [ ] Imprint of the ring of mind shielding - in the mud at hidden cove, a paper from Owl, ?
 - [ ] New set of prayer beads commissioned for Owl
 - [ ] eyewitness of the assassin (a tall, unrecognized man, elf height) scaling the side of a pillar
+- [ ] Fish scale (sahuagin) embedded in the wood fragments of the reservoir waterwheel

 Automata plot
 - [ ] Cargo crates labelled for Kingswill Trading transport all around the isles (some to incongruous locations - hiding the automata/monsters)